 In the 2021 Regular Session, the General Assembly passed Act 574, which directed the House Committee on Aging, Children and Youth, Legislative and Military Affairs, and the Senate Interim Committee on Children and Youth to conduct a study of the best practices for reducing the number of children in foster care.
+Part of that study includes reviewing the length of time from termination of parental rights to adoption finalization for relative and foster parent adoptions.
+Significant progress has been made to shorten that time.
+The committee is scheduled to review a draft of the final report when they meet in November.

 While we continue our study and work to reduce the number of children entering the foster care system, we encourage you to explore how your family may be able to help.